vapstack/pooled/README.md

 ## Slices

 `Slices[T]` pools slice backing arrays in power-of-two capacity buckets.

 `Get` returns a slice with `len == 0` and `cap >= capHint`.
 If `capHint` is larger than `MaxCap` (rounded to power-of-two), the returned slice is allocated but not retained by `Put`.
 If the target bucket is empty, `Get` tries the next three buckets before allocating a new slice.

+`Put` classifies a slice by its capacity at call time, so a slice may grow while in use and still be reused from the matching capacity bucket, as long as its current capacity is within `MaxCap` and the bucket slack limit.
+Retained slices are returned by `Get` with the bucket capacity, not with the capacity they had at `Put` time.

 ```go
 var mySlicePool = pooled.Slices[*MyType]{